ccdmb/predector/README.md

 #### Docker and Podman

-For docker and anything that supports docker images we have a [prebuilt container](https://hub.docker.com/repository/docker/predector/predector-base) on dockerhub containing all of the open-source components.
+For docker and anything that supports docker images we have a [prebuilt container on DockerHub](https://hub.docker.com/repository/docker/predector/predector-base) containing all of the open-source components.
 To install the proprietary software we use this image as a base to build on with a new dockerfile.
-Essentially it does the same thing that the conda `*-register` commands do.

-The interface to podman is exactly the same as for docker, so for all following commands you can just substitute podman for docker.

-If you're using docker, you may need to use `sudo docker`.

-You can copy-paste the entire command below directly into your terminal.
+To build the new image with the proprietary dependencies, you need to run the command below which can all be copy-pasted directly into your terminal.
-Modify the source tar archive filenames if necessary.
+Modify the source `.tar` archive filenames in the command if necessary.
+Depending on how you installed docker you may need to use `sudo docker` in place of `docker`.

 ```bash
 curl -s https://raw.githubusercontent.com/ccdmb/predector/0.0.1-dev.2/Dockerfile \